 The GPM (Global Precipitation Measurement mission) is being prepared within an international context.
 Its objective is to provide global coverage of precipitation data at 3-hour intervals, the basic instrument being a MW conical scanning radiometer of the TRMM-type (TMI) or better.
-Due to the limited swath of conical scanners, the 3-h frequency requires 8 satellites in regularly de-phased nearpolar orbits.
+Due to the limited swath of conical scanners, the 3-h frequency requires 8 satellites in regularly dephased near-polar orbits.
 Of these, three will consist of the NPOESS satellites, specifically by the CMIS radiometer, whose performance exceeds by far the minimum requirement.
 Other contributions are being considered by other space agency (one by NASA itself).
-In addition, the constellation include a "GPM core"

-satellite that provides high-quality information to "calibrate" the other satellites of the constellation, being equipped with:
+In addition, the constellation include a "GPM core" satellite that provides high-quality information to "calibrate" the other satellites of the constellation, being equipped with:

 - DPR (Dual-frequency Precipitation Radar), to be provided by Japan.
 Two frequencies, 13.6 and 35.55 GHz for heavy and light precipitation respectively.
-Resolution 4.3 km s.s.p. (horizontal), 250 m (vertical); electronic scanning, swath 215 km. - GMI (GPM Microwave Imager), with improved resolution in respect of TMI.
+Resolution 5.0 km s.s.p. (horizontal), 250 m (vertical); electronic scanning, swath 245 km at 13.6 GHz, 120 km at 35.55 GHz. - GMI (GPM Microwave Imager), with improved resolution in respect of TMI.
 Five frequencies (10.65, 18.7, 23.8, 36.5 and 89 GHz), all with two polarisations except 23.8 GHz.
-Option for channels at 166 GHz (two polarisations) and 183 GHz (three channels) are considered.
-Conical scanning, resolution ranging from 3.0 km (at 89 GHz) to 25 km (at 10.65 GHz), swath 850 km.
+Option for channels at 166.5 GHz (two polarisations) and 183 GHz (two channels) are considered.
+Conical scanning, resolution ranging from 5.5 km (at 89 GHz) to 25 km (at 10.65 GHz), swath 850 km.

 Instrument sheets are provided in Annex A3.2 for all instruments described in this Section 4.3.5.1.
 For the purpose of data access in support of GOS, the current practise is to make available precipitation products on ftp sites.
 The latency time is few hours.